stride3d/stride-docs/en/manual/files-and-folders/project-packages/dependencies.md

 ![](media/project-package-unreferenced.webp)

 These packages will be ignored by the compiler and **won't be included in the build**.
-This is useful for creating special builds of your project that include additional content, or only include a portion of the game (like a demo).
+This is useful for creating special versions of your project that include additional content, or only include a portion of the game (like a demo).

 ![](media/project-package-special-builds.webp)